In or about the fifth or sixth century B.C.E., a person named Gautama was born a prince to a royal family in Nepal.

 -

-veritable views (such as an opinion or belief that turns out to be true)
+veritable "views" (such as an opinion or belief that turns out to be true)

 -

-skills "muscle memory" and its like
+skills "muscle memory" and its like such as helps to play a flute

-buenos intent (good intentions)
+bueno intent (good intentions)

 -